palulconst1/MDS/Documentation/Components.md

 ### MICRO-COMPONENTS
 * #### Database
-    - [x] JSON formatted DB to save users and income
+    - [x] CSV file that acts as a DataBase
 * #### Interface
     - [ ] Templated object interface unique for every component
 * #### Player